Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in Creative Writing and English.

 Was There Any Truth to the Rumors of Joseph and Edward’s Fortune?

 The rumors that the brothers didn’t trust banks and kept their money hidden in their home proved not to be entirely true.
 While they did keep quite a bit of money in their home, most of it was kept in a Greenwich bank.
 In fact, the $80,000 from the sale of their land for the reservoir was deposited directly into their bank account.
 The banker told reporters that $10,000 was the most that they would ever keep in their possession at one time.
 What is more ironic is the fact that the murderers didn’t even get all of the money that was kept in the house.
-Over two thousand dollars was found taped to the bottom of the kitchen table, mostly in ones, fives, tens and twenties.
+Over $2,000 was found taped to the bottom of the kitchen table, mostly in ones, fives, tens, and twenties.
 More was found hidden under other furniture, making the total a little over $4,000 (Ormsby 40-41).
 Perhaps it was the fact that the two men never socialized and rarely left their property that allowed rumors that they didn’t trust banks to surface (Questionnaire 5), or maybe they were doomed either way simply for the fact that they were wealthy.
-Even forty years after their death, similar rumors about the brothers still persist.
+Even 40 years after their death, similar rumors about the brothers still persist.

 Continuing Rumors of Hauntings and Hidden Treasure